-• Approximately 350 acres of herbicide treatment is applied to road shoulders throughout the area each year.
+• Approximately 450 acres of herbicide treatment is applied to road shoulders throughout the area each year.

-- Planned treatment locations are mapped in HATS - Locations where bare ground treatments will be applied to all gravel shoulder sections include: - SR28 Throughout the maintenance area, (between MP15 and 19 the application band width is 20' to efficiently manage vegetation and weeds adjacent to orchard plantings.) - Locations where no bare ground treatments will be applied include: - SR150 Entire route - For all other corridors in the area, Zone 1 herbicide treatments occur on all shoulder sections
+- Planned treatment locations are mapped in HATS - Locations where bare ground treatments will be applied to all gravel shoulder sections include: - SR28 Throughout the maintenance area, (between MP15 and 19 the application band width is 20' to efficiently manage vegetation and weeds adjacent to orchard plantings.) - Locations where no bare ground treatments will be applied include: - SR150 Entire route - USFS SR2 MP53 to 99 will be treated in the fall with a mix of herbicides approved for use in the Forest. - Lowland areas will be treated in the spring (approximately 190 acres) - Upland areas treated in the fall (approximately 240 acres) - For all other corridors in the area, Zone 1 herbicide treatments occur on all shoulder sections using the treatments described below.

 - Shoulders in designated areas will be treated annually with pre-emergent herbicides in the fall. - Herbicides are applied using a truck mounted power spray system set up to deliver a 4 foot band of spray mixture adjacent to the paved shoulder.
-The resulting width of treated shoulder may be wider than 4 feet (measured along the surface of the slope) in areas with steeper shoulder slope.
-In some locations as noted, application width may be increased to accommodate roadside hardware. - Treatments will be made using blended products in returnable/reusable containers. - Blend R8 will be used on the majority of road sections: - Roundup Pro Conc. @ 32 oz/acre
+In some locations as noted, application width may be increased to accommodate roadside hardware.